This post was originally published July 16, 2019, and extensively updated April 22, 2021

 - Sales by vendors are liable for sales tax unless the vendor has a sales tax exemption.

 Poultry, eggs, and dairy products are not considered seasonal products and are not exempt.
 Effective on April 1, 2019, the Utah sales tax increased from 4.7% to 4.85% due to Proposition 3.

 Business farm property is subject to a property tax in Utah.
 Property tax rates are determined by the Utah County Assessor's office based on the land's value and use.
-Under Utah state tax law, property includes:
+Under Utah state tax law, the property includes: